rdner/rdner.de/content/posts/music/chasing-perfect-guitar/index.md

 ---
 title: "Chasing a perfect guitar"
 date: 2016-12-15T00:00:00+01:00
 description: "I want to share my experience how I started playing guitar, had very hard time after a big break and how struggled picking a perfect guitar for myself recently.
-I hope for someone it would be an interesting read for building their own path."
+I hope for someone it would be an interesting read for their own path ahead."
-coverCredit: ""
 tocEnabled: true
 keywords: ["guitar", "ibanez", "music"]
-draft: false
 ---

 # Disclaimer